matrix-nio/matrix-nio/doc/examples.rst

 - automatically restoring login details from disk instead of creating new sessions each time we restart the process
 - callback for printing out any message we receive to stdout
 - callback for automatically joining any room @alice is invited to
-- a method for trusting devices using a user ID and (optionall) their list of trusted device IDs
+- a method for trusting devices using a user ID and (optionally) their list of trusted device IDs
 - a sample "hello world" encrypted message method

 In main, we make an instance of that subclass, attempt to login, then create an